adap/flower/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for contributing a pull request!
 Please ensure you have taken a look at the contribution guidelines: https://github.com/adap/flower/blob/main/CONTRIBUTING.md

-Is there an entry in the changelog nessecary for this PR?
+Does the changelog need to be updated?
 See: https://github.com/adap/flower/blob/main/doc/source/changelog.rst
 -->